No Man's Sky Accessibility Report

 If you want to play No Man's Sky, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-No Man's Sky has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 1 accessibility feature for Navigation in No Man's Sky which deals with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Similar Games With More Accessibility Features for Navigation